stustapay/stustapay/website/docs/user-guide/nfctags.md

 Write Configuration:

-a2 28 01 00 00 00 (lock pages 0x10 and 0x11)
+a2 28 03 00 00 00 (lock pages 0x10, 0x11, 0x12, 0x13)
 a2 2d e0 00 00 00 (lock keys, lock key lock)
 a2 2a 80 05 00 00 (disable reading without auth,
                    disable access to counter without auth,
                    set virtual card id to 0x05,
                    disable failed auth limit)
-a2 29 02 00 00 10 (enable cmac, disable random id, protect from page 0x10 onwards)
+a2 29 03 00 00 10 (enable cmac, enable random id, protect from page 0x10 onwards)
 ```

-That's it, the production test should now be quite happy!
+That's it, the production test should now be quite happy!\

+This programming leaves the config unlocked, as any additional writes would require an exchange of CMAC-secured messages.
+See the following section for a sequence of writes that locks the config, but requires the writer to support CMAC.

 #### Programming MF0AES(H)20 with CMAC communication